 This tour takes approximately 4.5 hours of your lifetime in active adventure.
-During exploration of the Paris Catacombs with an experienced guide you will:
+During this Paris Catacombs exploration tour with our experienced guide you will:

 - Walk 7 kilometers through the tunnel system under the 14th district of Paris

 - Have a full introduction to the historical heritage of Paris Catacombs and Cataphiles culture.

 - Have an absolutely new eye-opening experience in Paris